Temp1231112/BStf/untitled.md

 CHAPTER 30

-The terrorists now following, but why they stopped firing?
+The terrorists are now following, but why did they stop firing?
 Maybe they think that there is the end for me, the point where they will catch me, and apparently kill me.

 The breakwater ridge ride to this direction is leading only into one place, and it’s the end point.
 After that there is only the sea there.

 I’m just about to reach the end point, a quite large part of the breakwater.
-But then, when I see a helicopter in front of me, flying low, I realize why they stopped from firing at me.
+But then, when I see a helicopter in front of me, flying low, I realize why they stopped firing at me.
 There are even bigger guns there.
-And just right in a moment of that terrible realization, the two 50 caliber machine guns start peppering at me, all around me.
+And just right in the moment of that terrible realization, the two 50 caliber machine guns start peppering at me, all around me.

-And just in a moment I’m going to get onto the narrow bridge leading from the breakwater ridge into the rooftop of the building, the bullet hits the front wheel.
-I fall down over the steering column, and this time I roll over a couple of times, on a hard concrete, in fully uncontrollable way.
+And just in the moment I’m going to get onto the narrow bridge leading from the breakwater ridge into the rooftop of the building, the bullet hits the front wheel.
+I fall down over the steering column, and this time I roll over a couple of times, on hard concrete, in fully uncontrollable way.

 I hurt myself, pretty bad.
 And the big bullets of the 50 cal guns are peppering the concrete around me, and as there is only one way to survive, I take it.

-Now jumping a long leap forward, rolling a perfect summersault twice to avoid the bullets even though it seems all in vain, finally reaching the bridge, then standing up again…
+Now jumping a long leap forward, rolling a perfect somersault twice to avoid the bullets even though it seems all in vain, finally reaching the bridge, then standing up again…

-Now running along the bridge, the pullets still peppering around me, and when reaching the rooftop the bullets start getting closer, hitting the roof too close to me.
+Now running along the bridge, the bullets still peppering around me, and when reaching the rooftop the bullets start getting closer, hitting the roof too close to me.
 Finally reaching the door, it being the only door away from here… At the same time, realizing, that the only doorway, a thick metal door is locked, with two heavy locks one up and one down.

-Kicking it once, as hard as I can, but in vain as it feels like kicking a solid rock… But then the guns fall silent, and I turn to look towards the helicopter, now hanging in the air, its front pointing at me, the pilot looking at me, at the same time smiling.
+I kick it once, as hard as I can, but in vain as it feels like kicking a solid rock… But then the guns fall silent, and I turn to look towards the helicopter, now hanging in the air, its front pointing at me, the pilot looking at me, at the same time smiling.

 “Fuck!”

-His smirk look too bad for me, and I start running towards to the edge of the rooftop.
-I know it’s about three stores down, straight to the concrete, but I’ll take it.
+His smirk looks too bad for me, and I start running towards to the edge of the rooftop.
+I know it’s about three stories down, straight to the concrete, but I’ll take it.

 At the same time when I’m just about going to jump down, the rockets hit the rooftops surface, two huge explosions at the same time, both sides a little behind me.

-The airwave swings me forward, messing up my balance, and if I was too crazy to try to make a “perfect” landing on concrete, from eight meters high rooftop… I can feel the airwave, also realizing that the plan is blown up anyway, as the two hot red huge fireballs are reaching me.
+The airwaves swing me forward, messing up my balance, and if I was too crazy to try to make a “perfect” landing on concrete, from an eight meter high rooftop… I can feel the airwave, also realizing that the plan is blown up anyway, as the two hot red huge fireballs are reaching me.

-It’s getting too familiar this thing to me I think, at the same time when falling towards to the roof of the terrorist Dodge’s roof.
+It’s getting too familiar, this thing to me, I think, at the same time when falling towards to the roof of the terrorist Dodge’s roof.

 Yeah, it would be a funny coincidence in some action movie, but that’s happening just right now.
 And the only thing I can do is to strengthen my body to take the impact.
 And I smash down, landing on my back first, straight on the Dodge’s roof.

 My lungs get smashed too, and the air I had squeezes out.
-My breath gets frozen forcing me to gasp air, but all in vain.
+My breath gets frozen forcing me to gasp for air, but all in vain.

 And just when I thought that it’s impossible to get any worse anymore.
-I turn my face to the left, just to look straight to the eyes of the terrorist.
-But there is still a tiny hope living in my soul, and instantly, instinctively, I’m offering him a solution, from less than a meter away, with one bullet in the middle of his eyes, literally.
+I turn my face to the left, just to look straight into the eyes of the terrorist.
+But there is still a tiny bit of hope living in my soul, and instantly, instinctively, I’m offering him a solution, from less than a meter away, with one bullet in the middle of his eyes, literally.

 Then another terrorist on the other side of the car, staring at me, gets the same sentence, also delivered by me.
 And just right then, the helicopter, now above the building, gets a hit, fired from somewhere.
-I see it starting to fall down towards to the rooftop.
-And as looking at it, being frozen still myself, I see how the copter crashed on to the roof, but just slightly, in a way that it starts falling down.
+I see it starting to fall down towards the rooftop.
+And as looking at it, being frozen still myself, I see how the copter crashes on to the roof, but just slightly, in a way that it starts falling down.

 And the worst part in the glory is that it’s falling down towards the very exact Dodge I’m laying on.
-And, in that very particular moment, both of us, one terrorist who’s taken a firm grip from my handgun hand, being ready to kill me with a big knife on his hand, and me… We got the same idea, escape.
+And, in that very particular moment, both of us, one terrorist who’s taken a firm grip on my handgun hand, being ready to kill me with a big knife on his hand, and me… We got the same idea, escape.

-My way is rolling over backwards first, into the ground, then taking a short run, straight over the edge of the breakwater’s car park, in to the sea, plunging through the surface, starting to sink towards the bottom.
+My way is rolling over backwards first, into the ground, then taking a short run, straight over the edge of the breakwater’s car park, into the sea, plunging through the surface, starting to sink towards the bottom.

 And when sinking, I’m thinking, as my last thoughts in my life… that this practice starts to be a bit too familiar too.
-And just in a moment when I’m practically fainting, at the same time, I’m feeling how someone is taking a firm grip from my arm.
+And just the moment when I’m practically fainting, at the same time, I’m feeling how someone is taking a firm grip on my arm.
 It’s firm, somehow unbelievably firm, but sweet…

-Someone, accompanied with another, which is now putting a scuba-diving mask on my face, start to transport my almost death body, by the underwater scooter.
+Someone, accompanied with another, whom is now putting a scuba-diving mask on my face, starting to transport my almost dead body, with the underwater scooter.

-At the same time when I’m gasping air, I can hear, with crystal clear crystal sound, how Rosa’s the most beautiful voice in this world, is telling me:
+At the same time when I’m gasping for air, I can hear, with crystal clear crystal sound, how Rosa’s the most beautiful voice in this world, is telling me:

     - We got ya!